pirovc/dudes/README.md

                             family,genus,species,strain].
 Default: 'species'
       -b <bin_size>         Bin size (0-1: percentile from the lengths of all references in the database / >=1: bp).
-Default: 0.25 --no-normalize        Do not normalize by total sequence length of all references belonging to an identified TaxID.
-The idea of normalization is to quantify cell number rather than total abundance.
-      -o <output_prefix>    Output prefix.
+Default: 0.25 -o <output_prefix>    Output prefix.
 Default: STDOUT
       --debug               print debug info to STDERR
       --debug_plots_dir DEBUG_PLOTS_DIR